Optimal energy storage and collective charging speedup in the central-spin quantum battery: Conclusion

 Our work highlights the significance of emergent SU(2) symmetry in analytically addressing the challenges of optimal energy storage and collective charging speedup.
 It extends previous studies on the TC QB~\cite{PhysRevA.109.012204} and the central-spin QB~\cite{PhysRevB.104.245418}.
-Especially in cases (1) and (4), not only the optimal energy storage can be achieved, but also the collective charging advantage of $N_b$ exists, which provides guidance for designing high-performance QBs.
 We believe the methods used here can be applied to other QB models to uncover further the mechanisms underlying optimal energy storage and collective charging speedup.